linkedin

 1. Website or product redesign

 Planning to redesign your website or product?
 This is the perfect opportunity to use a UX audit checklist.
 Redesigns introduce the potential to reconsider product elements that may not live up to their functional potential.
-Utilizing the process listed on a UX audit checklist can help you conduct a user experience evaluation and identify areas of improvement.

 2. New feature development

 Similar to a product redesign, launching a new feature requires careful consideration of the user experience.
 Does this new feature match the experience of the rest of the product?
 Does it make improvements on the previously existing user interactions?
-A UX audit checklist can be used to answer these questions and help to assess the user experience and identify any potential issues that could arise with the new product feature.

 3. User research/testing

-User research is a major part of the UX audit process, and the checklist can be used to guide user research and identify areas for improvement.
+User research is a major part of the UX audit process, and the UX checklist can be used to guide user research and identify areas for improvement.
 Many times user research includes surveying for quantitative data, interviewing current users, testing product interactions, developing personas for target markets, and analyzing data of product usage.

 4. Ongoing improvement

-Regular UX audits can help you to continue improvements on your product or services, especially as the way people interact with objects changes.
 Consider this, cell phones used to be exclusively operated with the use of tactile buttons before the introduction of the touch screen.

 Practically everyone would consider the movement towards the touch screen in mobile devices to be a massive improvement to user experience, but what is not frequently considered is the scale of experience auditing that took place over its period of development.
 In order for adoption of this new technology to be successful, the experience of using it had to be well thought out and tested thoroughly.